subconsciousnetwork/ObservableStore/README.md

 ## Effects

  Updates are also able to produce asynchronous effects via [Combine](https://developer.apple.com/documentation/combine) publishers.
-This lets you schedule asynchronous things like HTTP requests or database calls in response to actions.
-Using effects, you can model everything via a deterministic sequence of actions, even asynchronous side-effects.
+This gives you a deterministic way to schedule sync and async side-effects like HTTP requests or database calls in response to actions.

 Effects are modeled as [Combine Publishers](https://developer.apple.com/documentation/combine/publishers) which publish actions and never fail.
 For convenience, ObservableStore defines a typealias for effect publishers:

 ```swift
 public typealias Fx<Action> = AnyPublisher<Action, Never>